passwordless-id/webauthn/README.md

 <img src="demos/img/banner-biometric-auth.svg" />

-> This library is used in [Passwordless.ID](https://passwordless.id), a free public identity provider based on WebAuthn for strong authentication and implementing the OpenID protocol.
+> This library is used in [Passwordless.ID](https://passwordless.id), a free public identity provider based on WebAuthn.

 Try out the playground to see how this library works: